 The present document offers an overview of the use cases, requirements, architecture proposals and available solutions for an App-ID Registry Function.

-Some of the contents have been normalized as Release X Technical Specification, as described in clause 8.
-Others may be used to facilitate future normative work resulting in oneM2M Technical Specifications.
+Some of the content within this TR has been normalized as Release 2 Technical Specification.
+Other content may be used to facilitate future normative work resulting in oneM2M Technical Specifications.